 No matter the reason why you need to drain your electric water heater, be sure to follow these steps to do the job properly.

-First you must turn off power to the water heater at the electrical panel by disabling the circuit breaker or fuse powering the water heater.
+Before you do anything else, you must first turn off the power to the water heater.
+This is done at the electrical panel by disabling the circuit breaker or fuse powering the water heater.

 Next, turn off the water supply to the water heater.
-You should find a water shut-off valve at or near the cold water inlet pipe at the top of the tank.
+You should find a water shutoff valve at or near the cold water inlet pipe at the top of the tank.
 Turn the valve clockwise to shut it off.
-If you cannot find this local shut off valve, then turn off the water supply to the house at the main valve.
+If you cannot find a local shutoff valve, turn off the water supply to the house at the main valve.

 Flip the lever on the T&P valve into an up position to open it.

-- Some drain valves have a handle.
-Others like the one in the photo shown here have a short handle-less stem with a slot for a flat blade screwdriver.
+With all safety precautions taken, it is time to drain water from the tank.
+Some drain valves have a handle.
+Others have a short handleless stem with a slot for a flathead screwdriver.

-- If you are using a bucket for a full flush, you should use rubber gloves to avoid getting scalded and then fill the bucket and open and close the valve as many times as needed to empty the tank.
+When using a bucket for a full flush, you should use rubber gloves to avoid getting scalded.
+Fill the bucket and open and close the valve as many times as needed to empty the tank.
 Make sure to only partially fill the bucket if you need to tip it to get it out from under the valve spout.

 Close the Valve

-Once complete, close the valve T&P valve by flipping the lever down and close the drain valve by turning it clockwise.
-Drain the bucket or remove the hose.
+Once the draining is complete, close the T&P valve by flipping the lever down and close the drain valve by turning it clockwise.
+Empty the bucket or remove the hose.

-Now that the draining is complete you can perform any maintenance on the tank.
-When the repair is complete or if this was just a maintenance flush, then turn the power and water supply to the water heater back on.
+With the tank drained, you can perform any maintenance required.
+When the repair is complete, or if this was just a maintenance flush, turn the power and water supply to the water heater back on.